Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 Other variations of the same solution are possible.
 Rather than using plugins, one could publish different package variants using separate package names and use a metapackage with extras to select between them.
+[TODO: look at CuPy]
-Or simply ask the user to install the correct package.
+Or simply ask the user
+to install the correct package.
 However, this has the unfortunate side effect that once multiple different variants end up being installed, they may overwrite one another.